-Clients can determine the server's negotiated version by examining the QUIC long header Version field.
-It is possible for the server to initially send packets with the client's chosen version before switching to the negotiated version (for example, this can happen when the client's Version Information structure spans multiple packets; in that case the server might acknowledge the first packet in the client's chosen version and later switch to a different negotiated version).
+If a document specifies that a QUIC version is compatible with another, that document MUST specify the mechanism by which clients are made aware of the negotiated version.
+An example of such a mechanism is to have the client determine the server's negotiated version by examining the QUIC long header Version field.
+Note that, in this example mechanism, it is possible for the server to initially send packets with the client's chosen version before switching to the negotiated version (this can happen when the client's Version Information structure spans multiple packets; in that case the server might acknowledge the first packet in the client's chosen version and later switch to a different negotiated version).
+Any set of mutually compatible versions SHOULD use the same mechanism.